Skip to contents

 This vignette describes how convert alpha-beta (and gamma) measurements from oriented drill cores into geological planes and lines using the drillcore_transformation() function of the {structr} package.

-The function drillcore_transformation() calculates the orientation of a plane or line from internal core angles (α, β, and γ) of oriented drill cores.
+This function calculates the orientation of a plane or line from internal core angles (α, β, and γ) of oriented drill cores, using the the azimuth of drill core axis orientation (azi given in degrees, measured clockwise from North), and the inclination of drill core axis (inc in degrees, measured anticlockwise from the horizontal plane).

 azi <- 225